Chemical System

 • The atoms in the two chemical system must be in the same order.

-Position of the geometric center in bohr.
+Position of the geometric center.

-Position of the center of mass in bohr.
+Position of the center of mass.

 The inertia tensor is not defined for periodic systems.
 Calling this method on a periodic systems throws a ChemicalSystemError.